rafaelpardor/Training-Golang/README.md

 # Golang

-Working with Go, all the code that I'm getting is from others sources and books, perhaps I'm doing this just becouse I want to.
+Repository with Golang code examples, the examples that are in this repo, are from multiples resources, from books, blogs, paid and free tutorials.
+So, some of the examples are not my intellectual property.